kubernetes-sigs/secrets-store-csi-driver/docs/book/src/topics/auto-restart-on-rotation.md

 The relevant custom resource is [`SecretProviderClassPodStatus`](../concepts#secretproviderclasspodstatus).

-Each `SecretProviderClassPodStatus` custom resource (CR) has a one-to-one relationship with a pod that references secrets using the Secrets Store CSI Driver.
+Each `SecretProviderClassPodStatus` custom resource (CR) has a one-to-one relationship with a pod that references secrets using a Secrets Store CSI Driver [SecretProviderClass](../concepts#secretproviderclass).
 The CR includes the pod name, namespace and other attributes.
 The driver manages the lifecycle of `SecretProviderClassPodStatus` which is tied to the lifecycle of the associated pod.

 ```mermaid
 stateDiagram-v2